dev-Rhllor/enautoCodingExcercises/README.md

 Based in CBT Nuggets ENAUTO Course.
 This is my approach to solve the same tasks explained in the course.

 ## 1 IOS-XE

-### 1.1 NETCONF:

 Using the IOS-XE always on Sandbox
+### 1.1 NETCONF
+1.1.a Using Python and Scrapli module:
+ - Send a RPC **get** to collect ietf-interfaces operational state
- - Using NCCLIENT, send the a RPC to collect ietf-interface operation an configuration.
+ - Send a RPC **get-config** using subtree filtering to collect the interface description of the interface GigabitEthernet2.
- - Convert to Dict.
+ - Send a RPC **config**  to change interface description.
- - Create two variables, and save op and config in different.
+ - Send a RPC **get-config** using Xpath filtering to collect the interface description change.
+ - Send a RPC **config**  to Rollback the interface description.

+1.1.b Using Python and ncclient module:
- - Change the interface description sending a RPC.
+- Send a RPC **get-config** using subtree filtering to collect the interface description of the interface GigabitEthernet2.

-Using the CSR1000v always on Sandbox
+1.1.c Using the CSR1000v always on Sandbox
     Deploy a Netconf Telemetry Subscription.